SteenOmicsLab/MGHPCC/README.md

 # Container

 Running Fragpipe requires a containerized operating system, for which we use Ubuntu (20.04), java and some other dependencies (see DockerFile).
-The container can be found on DockerHub, and can easily be downloaded for singularity usage using the following line:
+The container can be found on DockerHub (LINK!!!!!)

-    singularity build ubuntu_fragpipe docker://patrickvanzalm/ubuntu_fragpipe

 # FASTA file